gocd/docs.go.cd/gocd_on_kubernetes/designing_a_cd_pipeline/creating_a_build_pipeline.md

 ---
 # Create a pipeline to build and publish your application image

 In this section, we cover how to design CD pipelines that build and publish application image.
+As an example, we've used a [sample node application](https://github.com/bdpiparva/node-bulletin-board) called 'Bulletin Board'.

 ## Build an application artifact

-In this example, we’ll build a docker image artifact and publish it to DockerHub.
+We’ll build our application as a docker image artifact and publish it to DockerHub.
 To do this, you'll need a [Dockerhub](https://hub.docker.com) account.

 1. Click on the `Pipelines` link on the top menu to create your first pipeline.